8ta4/say/DONTREADME.md

 ### Line

-`say` displays each sentence on a separate line.
+Each sentence in `say` gets its own line.
+That way, you can easily move up and down with `j` and `k`.

 ### Paragraph

-The reason `say` starts a new paragraph when you request transcription is to make it easier for you to access the most recent portion of your content.
-This way, you can separate the previous content that you have already used from the new content that you need.
+`say` starts a new paragraph when you request transcription.
+This helps you keep track of what you have already used and what you need next.
+You can jump to the latest chunk of text with `{` and `}`.

-It's also consistent.
-You can expect that every time you request transcription, a new paragraph will begin.

 ### File